 As the Pilot Plant expanded its research and industrial contract work, the revenue was used to hire new staff and purchase additional equipment, slowly increasing the Plant’s analytical and technological capabilities (a series of newsletters from 1986-1989 detailing the construction and equipping of the new wing are available here).
 Dr. Joseph Genco became Director of the Pilot Plant in 1991.
 The Plant worked closely with industrial partners to find solutions to the pressing challenges of the day.
 For example, UMaine researchers helped develop non-elemental chlorine bleaching, a process that significantly reduced dioxin generation and discharges.
 The process became the industry standard.
 Together with industrial collaborators, the Pilot Plant developed new processes for non-sulfur and oxygen delignification, optimized use of recycled materials, designed equipment and process changes to reduce emissions, and developed and implemented significant strategies for reducing water, raw material, and energy consumption.
 These developments benefited Maine companies through economic and environmental improvements while also advancing basic scientific understanding.

 Throughout the 1990s, the Pilot Plant continued to grow in capabilities, staff size, and industry notoriety.
-In 2002, its name was changed to the UMaine Process Development Center in order to reflect its broader capabilities.
-As the work expanded in scope and potential, the PDC sought a full-time Director.
-Michael Bilodeau – a former paper industry researcher and University of Maine chemical engineering graduate – became Director in 2003.
-Since then, Bilodeau and his staff have continued to drive innovation and new technology development while continuing to upgrade the facility and capabilities.
-In 2009, the PDC was awarded a Maine Technology Asset Fund grant though a competitive application process to implement major pilot paper machine upgrades, including an advanced integrated control system, and the installation of a new pilot coater.
+In 2002, its name was changed to the UMaine Process Development Center to reflect its broader capabilities.
+As the work expanded in scope and potential, Michael Bilodeau – a former paper industry researcher and University of Maine chemical engineering graduate – was hired as Director in 2003.
+The PDC continued to drive innovation and new technology development while continuing to upgrade the facility and capabilities.
+In 2009, the PDC was awarded a Maine Technology Asset Fund grant through a competitive application process to implement major pilot paper machine upgrades, including an advanced integrated control system, and the installation of a new pilot coater.
 In 2012, a joint venture agreement with the USDA Forest Service funded the construction of a cellulose nanofiber pilot plant in Jenness Hall.
 The agreement also supports research to advance cellulose nanotechnology.
 This new pilot capability enables the demonstration of unique cellulose nanofiber production processes and provides large quantities of material for commercial application and development.